shawn-sandy/idea/packages/mix/README.md

 # StyleMix (beta)

-A SASS-Map toolkit for generating utility classes, components and styles-sheets for your design system, style-guide or website using SASS MAPS.
+A SASS-Map toolkit for generating utility classes, components and styles-sheets for a style-guide or website from your **[DESIGN TOKENS](https://www.lightningdesignsystem.com/design-tokens)** using StyleMix (SASS MAPS/Tools).

+> Design tokens are the visual design atoms of the design system — specifically, they are named entities that store visual design attributes.
+We use them in place of hard-coded values (such as hex values for color or pixel values for spacing) in order to maintain a scalable and consistent visual system for UI development.

-### Install
+## Install

 ```
 npm i -D style-dictionary @shawnsandy/mix